Corsham: Features

 Corsham's small town centre includes the historic High Street and the Martingate Centre, a late 20th-century retail development.

 The stately home of Corsham Court can also be found in the town centre.
 Standing on a former Saxon Royal Manor, it is based on an Elizabethan manor home from 1582.
 Since 1745, it has been part of the Methuen estate.
 The house has an extensive collection of Old Masters, rooms furnished by Robert Adam and Thomas Chippendale, and parks landscaped by Capability Brown and Humphry Repton.
-The house is open to the public all year round excluding December and is famed locally for its peacocks, which wander about the streets.
-The owner of Corsham Court in the mid-seventeenth century was the commander of the Parliamentarian New Model Army in Wiltshire; his wife built what came to be known as the Hungerford Almshouses in the centre of town.
+The house is open to the public all year round, excluding December, and is famed locally for its peacocks, which also wander about the streets.

+Sir Edward Hungerford, the owner of Corsham Court in the mid-seventeenth century, was the commander of the Parliamentarian New Model Army in Wiltshire, and his wife, Lady Margaret Hungerford, built what came to be known as the Hungerford Almshouses in the centre of town.